backslashart-2018/backslashart.github.io/_posts/2018-12-15-Animation Backend and Sculpture Display.md

 </p>
 <br/>

-For the sculpture, we worked on the display's aesthetics.
-We built on top of what we already made with GANs previously.
-The outputs from the model are static as seen above.
-And the points are scattered, so the challenge was to figure out a way to make dynamic movements based on them.
-Per Mika's vision, we wanted to lasso individual points and create outerbounds for display.
-Here were the steps to execute the idea.
-First, we applied a gaussian blur on the images iteratively.
+In order to create dynamic shapes, we wanted to group the individual points and use the outerbounds as the final outputs.
+Mika liked the idea of simply lassoing the points and experiment with the results.
+Here are our steps to execute the idea.
+First, we applied a gaussian blur on the images iteratively to create some structure in the image.
+Based on the structure, we can do more interesting experiments.

 <br/>
 <p align="center">